The Young Carer Project (VIC)

 The Young Carer Project

-In line with the recently launched DET Young Carer Policy, Little Dreamers has partnered with DET/DHHS and Project ROCKIT to deliver The Young Carer Project in schools across Victoria.
+In line with the recently launched DET Young Carer Policy, Little Dreamers has partnered with the Department of Education and Training (DET), the Department of Families, Fairness and Housing (DFFH) and PROJECT ROCKIT to deliver The Young Carer Project in schools across Victoria.

 This program includes professional development for teachers, support for students in breaking down stigma associated with care and disability, and individual support for Young Carers within the school environment.
 Participating schools will also receive ongoing guidance and connection with Little Dreamers to provide a whole-of-school approach to inclusion and support for Young Carers.

-The Young Carer Project is provided fully funded by DHHS and is delivered as a community approach, bringing together a number of schools at a time to collaborate for training.
+The Young Carer Project is provided fully funded by DFFH and is delivered with a community approach, bringing together a number of schools at a time to collaborate for training.
 Read on to find out what the program is all about, and register your interest for the program via the link below!Register your Interest

 What is The Young Carer Project?